 A community ecology approach to characterizing how pathogen-pathogen interactions affect honeybee mortality

-Keywords: pollinator, virus, coinfection, honeybee, varroa, nosema
+Keywords: pollinator, virus, coinfection, honeybee, Varroa, Nosema

 Intellectual Merit: The documented decline of important pollinators has garnered much attention and concern in recent years.
 It is estimated that around one third of the world’s food is dependent upon animal-mediated pollination, the majority of which is provided by bees (1).
-Honeybees alone account for an estimated 14 billion USD a year in nation revenue (2).
-The importance of the agricultural and ecological rolls honeybees play makes their increasing losses of grave concern.
+Honeybees alone account for an estimated 14 billion USD a year in national revenue (2).
+Honeybees’ importance to agriculture, as well as their roles in ecological communities, makes their increasing losses of grave concern.
 Colony losses have been approximately 40% a year since 2012, up from 10% twenty years ago (3).
-Amongst the many threats facing bees are a series of pathogens including microsporidians, ectoparasites, RNA viruses and various bacteria.
-Coinfections might play an important role in colony collapse disorder (CCD) and are understudied in bee research literature (4).
+Among the many threats facing bees are a series of pathogens including microsporidians, ectoparasites, RNA viruses and various bacteria.
+Coinfections might play an important role in colony collapse disorder (CCD) and are understudied(4).

-The importance of considering coinfection is of vital importance as multiple infection is common and the repercussions poorly understood (5).
-There has been a recent call for experts in infectious disease to begin to take a community ecology approach when thinking about host-parasite and parasite-parasite interactions.
-(6).
+The importance of understanding the outcome of coinfection is of vital importance as multiple infections are common and their repercussions poorly understood (5).
+There has been a recent call for experts in infectious disease to take a community ecology approach when thinking about host-parasite and parasite-parasite interactions (6).
 If one thinks of the colony or even the individual bee as an environment inhabited by a community of pathogens, the advantages of this way of thinking become apparent.
 The vetted models and methods of the field of community ecology can be readily applied to the relatively understudied field of coinfection.

-The 2 main goals of this study are: A) to advance our understanding of the mechanisms and outcomes related to coinfection by bridging the gaps between infectious disease research and community ecology and B). to aid in native and managed pollinator conservation by using the results of this study to inform the beekeeping community of the importance of treating for high-risk pathogen combinations that increase bee mortality.
-In this study I will use four notable honeybee pathogens: Nosema ceranae (a microsporidian parasite), Varroa destructor (an arthropod ectoparasite) and two RNA viruses, Deformed Wing Virus (DWV) and Black Queen Cell Virus (BQCV) to address 3 main research objectives: 1).
-How temporal variation in disease prevalence and load affects patterns of coinfection.
-2).
-How pathogens interact with each other once coinfection has occurred. and 3.)
-How synergistic effects, due to pathogen-pathogen interactions influence host mortality at both the individual and colony levels.
+My goals are to: A) advance our understanding of the mechanisms and outcomes related to coinfection using the tools of epidemiology and community ecology B) aid in native and managed pollinator conservation by using the results of this study to inform the beekeeping community of the importance of treating for high-risk pathogen combinations that increase bee mortality.
+To accomplish these goals, I will use four notable honeybee pathogens: Nosema ceranae (a microsporidian parasite), Varroa destructor (an arthropod ectoparasite) and two RNA viruses, Deformed Wing Virus (DWV) and Black Queen Cell Virus (BQCV) to address 3 main research objectives: 1) How temporal variation in disease prevalence and load affects patterns of coinfection.
+2) How pathogens interact with each other once coinfection has occurred.
+3) How synergistic effects, attributable to pathogen-pathogen interactions influence host mortality at the individual and colony levels.

 1) Temporal Variation and Patterns of Coinfection: I will determine how four common honeybee pathogens fluctuate in load and prevalence through time, and how these fluctuations influence patterns of coinfection.
 Approach: In North Carolina in the winter of 2017, 32 induvial colonies spread across 3 comparable field sites were sampled for the 4 previously mention pathogens of interest.
 Samples were conducted at 3 time points every 4 weeks (Fig. 1).
-RNA viruses were quantified using qPCR, N. ceranae was counted using a hemocytometer, and V. destructor loads determined using standardized methods from the honeybee research guide (7).
+RNA viruses were quantified using qPCR, N. ceranae was counted using a hemocytometer, and V. destructor loads determined using standardized methods (7).
 In addition, standardized colony population and quality measurements were taken at each point.
-I am currently in the process of analyzing these data and preparing the manuscript.
 Preliminary findings indicate that during times of increased pathogen prevalence, the probability of certain coinfections occurring increase significantly.
 Most notably, when V. destructor is in high prevalence, colonies are more likely to have high BQCV and DWV loads.
+I am currently in the process of further analyzing these data and preparing the manuscript.